2002–03 AEK Athens F.C. season: Overview

-In the Cup, AEK initialy eliminated Kassandra and then easily passed through of Chalkidona.
-In the round of 16, he was drawn with Apollon Smyrnis, whom he also eliminated easily, and in the quarter-finals he played with Panionios, who they eliminated in a qualification that was decided in the rematch of Nikos Goumas Stadium.
+In the Cup, AEK initially eliminated Kassandra and then easily passed through of Chalkidona.
+In the round of 16, they were drawn with Apollon Smyrnis, whom he also eliminated easily, and in the quarter-finals they played against Panionios, who they eliminated in a qualification that was decided in the rematch of Nikos Goumas Stadium.
 In the semi-finals they were placed against PAOK.
 First match in Nea Filadelfeia, AEK did not get a good performance and PAOK got the important victory with 0–1.
-In the rematch of Toumba Stadium, AEK took an early lead, bringing the aggragate score at even, but finally a goal at the end of the match gave PAOK the qualification.
+In the rematch of Toumba Stadium, AEK took an early lead, bringing the aggregate score at even, but finally a goal at the end of the match gave PAOK the qualification.

 A notable event of the season was the fight against Makis Psomiadis, who generally, towards the end of 2002, started to have more and more "enemies" within the club.
-In January In 2003, Demis Nikolaidis filed a lawsuit against Psomiadis, who had come by his house at 3 a.m. to check if the international striker was staying overnight and also for blackmail, insult and threatening his life and physical integrity, while stating that in the incident that took place outside Nikolaidis' and his wife's, Despina Vandi, house, apart from Psomiadis, some of his bodyguards were also present.
+In January, Demis Nikolaidis filed a lawsuit against Psomiadis, who had come by his house at 3 a.m. to check if the international striker was staying overnight and also for blackmail, insult and threatening his life and physical integrity, while stating that in the incident that took place outside Nikolaidis' and his wife's, Despina Vandi, house, apart from Psomiadis, some of his bodyguards were also present.
 Psomiadis, having lost all of the support within the club, left and AEK Athens continued with the administration of the then president of Amateur AEK, Giannis Granitsas.
 The season was also punctuated by the demolition of Nikos Goumas Stadium at 5 May 2003, home to AEK Athens for 73 years.